miguelcoria94/Redux-Explained/README.md

     * **Middleware** "You can customize your response to dispatched actions using middleware" - Middleware is an optional component of Redux that allows custom responses to dispatched actions.
 When an action is dispatched, it passes through each middleware that has been added to the state.
 The middleware can take some action in response and choose whether or not to pass the action on down the chain.
 Behind the scenes, the middleware actually replaces the dispatch method of the store with a customized version.
 There is a large ecosystem of existing middleware ready to be plugged into any Redux projects.
 Perhaps the most common use for middleware is to dispatch async requests to a server.

+    * **Time traveling dev tools** "Redux has time traveling dev tools." - Redux reducers are pure functions of the dispatched action and the current state.
+This means that if one were to store a list of the previous states over time and the action sthat had been dispatched, one could retroactively cancel an action and recalculate the state as if that action had never dispatched.
+This is precisely the functionality that the Redux DevTools provide.
+The dev tools can be added as middlewate to any Redux project.
+They allow you to look back through the history of the state and toggle past actions in and off to see a live recalculaton of the state.
+This ability to revert toa previous state us what is meant by time travel.